-- 1. Write a method called suitHist that takes an array of cards as a parameter and that returns a histogram of the suits in the hand.
-Your solution should only traverse the array once as in Section 7.7. - 2.
-Write a method called hasFlush that takes an array of cards as a parameter and returns true if the hand contains a flush (and false otherwise).
+- 1. Write a method called suitHist that takes an array of cards as a parameter and returns a histogram of the suits in the hand.
+Your solution should traverse the array only once, as in Section 7.7. - 2.
+Write a method called hasFlush that takes an array of cards as a parameter and returns true if the hand contains a flush (and false otherwise). - 3.
+A "royal flush" includes the Ace, King, Queen, Jack, and 10 (all in the same suit).
+Write a method called hasRoyal that determines whether an array of cards contains a royal flush.

 Exercise 12.4 Working with cards is more fun if you can display them on the screen.
 If you have not already read Appendix C about 2D graphics, you should read it before working on this exercise.
-In the code directory for this chapter, ch12, you will find:
+In the code directory for this chapter, ch12, you will find the following:

-- cardset-oxymoron: A directory containing images of playing cards. - CardTable.java: A sample program that demonstrates how to read and display images.
+- cardset-oxymoron A directory containing images of playing cards. - CardTable.java A sample program that demonstrates how to read and display images.

-This code demonstrates the use of a 2D array, specifically an array of images.
+CardTable.java demonstrates the use of a 2D array; specifically, an array of card images.
 The declaration looks like this:

-'''

 private Image[][] images;

-'''